Linutronix/TSN-Testbench/CONTRIBUTING.md

 ## Code Style

-The coding style is the Microsoft one.
+The coding style is the Linux kernel one.
 If unsure about it, run ``clang-format`` on the C files.

 In addition, the reverse xmas tree variable ordering is used: